enaeher/blog/_posts/2018-04-04-easter-ride.md

 From Kent I headed back down the other side of the Housatonic as far as Bull's Bridge, then turned east.
-Unlike the outbound leg, my return route mostly stayed away from the river, putting me in upland areas where the climbing never seemed to stop.
+Unlike the outbound leg, my return route mostly stayed away from the river, putting me in upland areas where the climbing never seemed to end.
 I realized I'd badly underestimated the amount of climbing and overestimated my fitness (a winter in the flat city has cost me whatever climbing legs I'd had in the Hudson Valley) and so it was a long, slow haul back to Brewster.
 I